Five reasons you need a VPN

 To set the trap, they leave their network open, so anybody can connect without a password.
-They might even give the hotspot an innocent-sounding name, like “Cafe Wi-Fi”.
+They might even give the hotspot an innocent-sounding name, like “Café Wi-Fi.”
 Once you’re using their connection, they can intercept your emails, login credentials, credit card details, and other sensitive information.

 Websites are often blocked based on your geographical location; this is particularly true in certain repressive regimes.
-In China, Iran, Iraq, and other countries with restrictive governments, access to Western news outlets and social media platforms is limited.

 How can a VPN help you?
-When you connect to a VPN, you acquire a new IP address.
-NordVPN has more than 5400 servers in 59 countries around the globe.
-You might live in China, but with a VPN you can connect to a server in Germany and access content available to Germans.
-Are VPNs worth it?
-Definitely, as your new online identity allows you to access the internet with no restrictions.
+When you connect to VPN services, you acquire a new IP address.
+You might live in China, but with a VPN you can connect to a server in Germany — your new online identity allows you to access the internet with no restrictions.

 NordVPN even has obfuscated servers designed to bypass heavy censorship and mask the fact that you’re using a VPN.